rsdoiel/mkpage/README.md

     {{.signature}}
 ```

-To render the template above (i.e. myformletter.tmpl) is expecting values from various data sources.
+To render the template above (i.e. weather_form_letter.tmpl) is expecting values from various data sources.
 This break down is as follows.

 + "now" and "name" are explicit strings